-Mark A. Fuller, Ph.D., Interim Chancellor, Dartmouth Campus
+Mark A. Fuller, Ph.D., Chancellor, Dartmouth Campus

-Dr. Mark A. Fuller was appointed Interim Chancellor of UMass Dartmouth on January 19, 2021.
-A firstgeneration college student, Dr. Fuller is a passionate advocate for public education.
+Dr. Mark A. Fuller was appointed Chancellor of UMass Dartmouth on August 9, 2021, after serving as Interim Chancellor since January 19, 2021.
+A first-generation college student, Dr. Fuller is a passionate advocate for public education.
 Dr. Fuller comes to the Dartmouth Campus from UMass Amherst, where he served as Vice Chancellor for Advancement for the last three years, following nine years as the Dean and Thomas O'Brien Endowed Chair at the Isenberg School of Management.
 Under his leadership, the Isenberg School moved up more than 25 positions between 2013 and 2018 in the U.S. News & World Report rankings and its online MBA program was ranked by the Financial Times as the #1 program in the nation, and the #3 program in the world.
 Prior to joining UMass Amherst in 2009, Dr. Fuller held faculty positions at Washington State University and Baylor University.
 He has extensive experience in curriculum development and program management at the undergraduate, MBA, Executive MBA, and Ph.D. level, and has significant expertise in distance education.
-Dr. Fuller received his M.S. in Management and Ph.D. in Management Information Systems from the University of Arizona's Eller College of Management.
+Dr. Fuller college of Management.